nikki-nooka/GEO-SICK/README.md

 By leveraging AI for location-based analysis, image recognition, and natural language processing, GeoSick transforms raw data into a clear, actionable intelligence briefing.
 It identifies potential hazards, predicts associated diseases, suggests preventive measures, and connects users with nearby health resources.
 Our goal is to empower individuals and communities to shift from a reactive to a proactive stance on health, mitigating crises before they begin.

 ## Key Features
-- **🌍 Interactive 3D Globe Explorer**: Click anywhere on a high-fidelity 3D globe or use the search function to initiate a detailed environmental health analysis for that specific location.
+- **Interactive 3D Globe Explorer**: Click anywhere on a high-fidelity 3D globe or use the search function to initiate a detailed environmental health analysis for that specific location.
-- **📸 AI Image Analysis**: Upload a photo of a local area (e.g., a neighborhood, park, or water source) to get an instant AI-driven report on potential health hazards, associated disease risks, and recommended precautions.
+- **AI Image Analysis**: Upload a photo of a local area (e.g., a neighborhood, park, or water source) to get an instant AI-driven report on potential health hazards, associated disease risks, and recommended precautions.
-- **📜 Prescription Analysis**: Simply take a picture of a doctor's prescription, and our AI will transcribe the medicines, dosages, and instructions into a clear, easy-to-understand format.
+- **Prescription Analysis**: Simply take a picture of a doctor's prescription, and our AI will transcribe the medicines, dosages, and instructions into a clear, easy-to-understand format.
-- **🩺 AI Symptom Checker**: Describe your symptoms in natural language to receive a cautious, AI-generated analysis of potential conditions and recommended next steps. **(Note: Not a substitute for professional medical advice)**.
+- **AI Symptom Checker**: Describe your symptoms in natural language to receive a cautious, AI-generated analysis of potential conditions and recommended next steps. **(Note: Not a substitute for professional medical advice)**.
-- **🧠 Mental Wellness Check-in**: Answer a short, confidential questionnaire to receive a supportive, non-clinical reflection on your mental well-being, including gentle observations and helpful coping strategies.
+- **Mental Wellness Check-in**: Answer a short, confidential questionnaire to receive a supportive, non-clinical reflection on your mental well-being, including gentle observations and helpful coping strategies.
-- **🤖 AI Health Assistant**: An integrated chatbot, powered by a specialized Gemini model, is available to answer your questions about diseases, symptoms, and prevention in a conversational way.
+- **AI Health Assistant**: An integrated chatbot, powered by a specialized Gemini model, is available to answer your questions about diseases, symptoms, and prevention in a conversational way.
-- **☀️ Daily Health Briefing**: Get a personalized daily health forecast based on your location, including analyses of air quality, pollen counts, UV index, and other environmental risk factors.
+- **Daily Health Briefing**: Get a personalized daily health forecast based on your location, including analyses of air quality, pollen counts, UV index, and other environmental risk factors.
-- **🏥 Nearby Facility Finder**: After an analysis, find nearby hospitals, clinics, and pharmacies with a single click, complete with distances and directions.
+- **Nearby Facility Finder**: After an analysis, find nearby hospitals, clinics, and pharmacies with a single click, complete with distances and directions.
-- **📈 Personal Activity History**: Logged-in users have access to a persistent history of their past scans and activities, allowing them to review previous analysis results at any time.

 ## Tech Stack
 - **Frontend**: React, TypeScript, Tailwind CSS